awsdocs/aws-doc-sdk-examples/php/example_code/README.md

 ## Running the tests

 Some of these code examples have accompanying unit tests, which are designed to be run with PHPUnit.
 These unit test code files are in a subdirectory named `tests`, next to the code examples themselves.
-For more information, see the comments inside of the unit test code files themselves.
+For more information, see the comments inside of the unit test code files.

 ## Additional information